 - 6.8 The Council's actual interest rate performance during the year was 0.36%.
 The Council's overall performance compares favourably with the new average SONIA rates as can be seen in the above table. - 6.9 The Council's Treasury Management Strategy sets out a lower rate of interest for the Housing Revenue Account based on the risk free nature of the account.
 This lower rate is achieved by deducting the credit risk margin from the actual rate achieved by the Council.
-The resulting interest rate applicable to the HRA during 2021/22 was 0.24%.

-6.10 One reason for the Council's favourable interest rate was due to the investment in two Pooled Funds (operated by CCLA (Churches, Charities and Local Authorities) Investment Management Limited).
+The resulting interest rate applicable to the HRA during 2021/22 was 0.24%. - 6.10 One reason for the Council's favourable interest rate was due to the investment in two Pooled Funds (operated by CCLA (Churches, Charities and Local Authorities) Investment Management Limited).
 These allow the Council to diversify into asset classes other than cash without the need to own and manage the underlying investments.
 Investments in these funds are long term in nature and over long term horizons they provide investors with strong levels of interest (in the form of dividends) relative to other forms of investment.
-However past performance has also shown that the capital values of these assets can be subject to large fluctuations (both up and down) over relatively short time frames.
+However past performance has also shown that the capital values of these assets can be subject to large fluctuations (both up and down) over relatively short time frames. - 6.11 The movement of the Council's two CCLA pooled funds is as follows:

-Table 2 - Pooled Funds in 2021/22 OriginalValueValueAnnuaInvestment31 March31 MarchReturn£20212022%£££ CCLA Property Fund 2,000,000 2,305,553 2,710,240 3.8 CCLA Diversified Income Fund 2,000,000 1,987,139 2,079,266 2.2
+Table 2 - Pooled Funds in 2021/22 Original Value Value Ann Investment 2021 2022 % £ CCLA Property Fund 2,000,000 2,305,553 2,710,240 3.8 CCLA Diversified Income Fund 2,000,000 1,987,139 2,079,266 2.2